Jean-Marie Abgrall: Reception

-In 1996, the French government set up an observatory body to investigate cults and sects, the Parliamentary Commission on Cults in France.
-Abgrall was a "key actor" in these investigations, preparing official reports in France and Belgium, and was an active anti-cult movement spokesperson in the European media, in particular television.
-The Commission issued a report which listed 189 movements.
-This effective "black list" was widely publicized and misused by the media and some state bodies.
-The rights of these groups such as freedom of assembly and expression was interfered with as a result.

 According to Dick Anthony, Abgrall emerged as a key "cult expert" in France, because he was the first psychiatrist in France willing to embrace brainwashing theories.
-He describes Abgrall's theories as "essentially identical to the pseudoscientific theory that was developed first by the American CIA as a propaganda device to combat communism, and second as an ideological device for use by the American anti-cult movement to rationalize efforts at persecution and control of minority religious groups".
+He describes Abgrall's theories as "essentially identical to the pseudoscientific theory that was developed first by the American CIA, as a propaganda device to combat communism, and second as an ideological device for use by the American anti-cult movement to rationalize efforts at persecution and control of minority religious groups".